 Almonds are one of the world’s most popular snacks.
 They’re full of nutrients and quite flavorful.
 But what about the calories?
 It’s a fact that most nuts, including almonds, have quite a few calories.
 That said, if you’re trying to shed a pound or two, you’ll wonder whether or not to include these in your diet.

-The truth: almonds can be either high-calorie or low-calorie depending on how they’re prepared and eaten.
+The truth: almonds can be either a high-calorie or low-calorie food depending on how they’re prepared and eaten.
 If you want to know whether or not eating almonds makes you fat, this article will help clear up any misconceptions and confusion.
 Furthermore, we’ll look at other health benefits of these nuts, and how you can make them a part of a healthy diet.

 Nutrition In Almonds

 According to the USDA, almonds have the following nutrients per 1 ounce (28-gram) serving (3):

 - Calories: 164

 - Fat: 14 grams (9 of which are monounsaturated)